 The spotted turtle is declining in Ontario because of numerous threats.
 A significant number of spotted turtle populations in the province have disappeared due to habitat loss (draining or filling of wetlands), habitat degradation (overgrazing, pollution) and illegal collection for the pet industry.
 Primarily because of the threat of poaching, authorities, researchers and conscientious citizens must not reveal the exact locations of spotted turtle populations.
 Other threats to this species include road mortality, predators, whose populations are artificially high due to human activity in the area, and the displacement of native vegetation by alien invasive species.

 Current Status and Protection

-The spotted turtle is currently listed as Endangered under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
+The spotted turtle is currently listed as Endangered under both the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature lists the global status of the spotted turtle as Vulnerable.
-The species’ status was last confirmed in January 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+These acts offer some protection to individuals and their habitat.
+The International Union for Conservation of Nature lists the global status of the spotted turtle as Endangered.
+The species’ status was last confirmed in August 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.